 Diversity, Equity, and Inclusion Grant

 The Institute on the Environment’s mission is to lead the way toward a future in which people and the environment prosper together.
 To further that mission, we acknowledge the role social inequality has played in perpetuating disproportionate environmental outcomes and have established a recurring annual fund to accelerate 3-6 projects that help people and the environment prosper together more equitably and justly.

-IonE has worked with Faculty and Staff members from units and colleges that span the entire UofM Twin Cities, Morris, Moorhead and Duluth campuses.
-Our strength is rooted in our collaborations.
+IonE has worked with Faculty and Staff members from units and colleges that span the entire University of Minnesota system.
+Our strength is rooted in our collaborations across campuses.

 Do you have a sponsored project that you’d like to partner with IonE on?
 We can help you get it done – from beginning to end.
 We have coordinated sponsored projects with everyone from large governmental agencies (UDSA, NSF, NIH, etc.) to local non-profit agencies, and everyone in between.
 We specialize in finding creative ways to do unique and collaborative projects.

 For further information please contact us at IonE@umn.edu

 The IonE Affiliates Program provides funds for scholars to engage in innovative research and problem solving and pursue leadership training.
 IonE fellowships are open to faculty on all University of Minnesota campuses.